wp-plugins/hello-dolly-for-your-song/readme.txt

 = Features =

 * Display a random line of a custom text in your blog as widget
+* Display a random line of a custom text in your blog as shortcode
 * Display a random line of a custom text in the blog administration
 * Options Page to define a custom song text
 * Languages: English, German